Azure/CCOInsights/dashboards/CCODashboard-Infra/InfraDeploymentGuide.md

 **IMPORTANT**: It is important to mention that although a VNET with only one subnet might not be an issue, it might be a good lead to investigate if that is the best network segmentation for the applications running on it.

-## Azure Network Security Groups Dashboard tab
+## Azure Network Security Groups page

 In this tab, you will be able to identify all the NSGs assigned to a VM or Subnet.
 On each one, you can check all the rules that are being applied